-- e.
+- a.
+Is responsible for the general discipline and behaviour of all competitors and range staff on the range. - b.
+Has the authority to prevent any competitor from participating in any live firing activity that he or she considers incapable of firing for any reason. - e.
 Prior to Live Firing.
-The CRO is responsible for the following prior to live firing occurring: - (1) Inspection of the stop butt projectile impact areas to ensure that tunnelling and any hard objects (stones) greater than 30mm in size are not present. - (a) If tunnelling is present or hard objects larger than 30mm in size are discovered, the affected areas are to be refurbished by filling the tunnelling and/or removing the hard objects prior to live firing occurring. - (2) That all Range In Use Flags are raised to the top of each mast head at the respective locations (see Annex C to Chapter 2 for locations). - (3) Confirm that the down-range area and the range danger area are clear of persons, animals or vehicles. - (5) Establish on-range communications with the Chief Butts Officer (CBO) in the marker gallery (if manned for the use of manual targets). - (6) Confirm that all marker personnel are under cover of the gallery prior to ordering the lowering of the markers gallery (butts) flag before ordering the commencement of firing.
-See paragraph 34.
-"Range In Use Flags" to this Chapter for details. - f.
+The CRO is responsible for the following prior to live firing occurring: - (1) Inspection of the stop butt projectile impact areas to ensure that tunnelling and any hard objects (stones) greater than 30mm in size are not present. - (a) If tunnelling is present or hard objects larger than 30mm in size are discovered, the affected areas are to be refurbished by filling the tunnelling and/or removing the hard objects prior to live firing occurring. - (2) Ensuring that all 'Range Boundary Flags' are raised to the top of each mast head at the respective locations (see Annex C to Chapter 2 for locations). - (3) Confirming that the down-range area and the range danger area are clear of persons, animals or vehicles. - (4) Establishing on-range communications with the Chief Butts Officer (CBO) in the marker gallery (if manned for the use of manual targets). - (5) Confirming that all marker personnel are under cover of the gallery prior to ordering the lowering of the markers gallery (butts) flag before ordering the commencement of firing.
+See paragraph 42.
+"Markers Gallery (Butts) Screen/Flag" to this Chapter for details. - f.
 During Live Firing.
-The CRO is responsible for the following during live firing: - (1) For controlling the operation of the markers gallery or butts flag.
-See paragraph 35.
-"Markers Gallery (Butts) Screen/Flag" to this Chapter for operating details. - (a) The raised markers gallery flag means that live firing is not permitted.
-Rifles that are presented on the firing mound are not to be sighted, aimed, handled or fired while the markers gallery flag is raised. - (2) There must be at least one CRO on the range throughout the time the range is open for live firing. - (3) If the CRO is required to undertake another role or has to leave the range, then another CRO is to be appointed as a replacement to allow live firing to continue. - (4) If a replacement CRO is not available, the live firing activity is to cease and not resume until a replacement CRO is sort. - (5) Due to safety requirements, live firing on the range by oneself is prohibited.
+The CRO is responsible for the following during live firing: - (1) Controlling the operation of the markers gallery or butts flag. - (a) The raised markers gallery flag means that live firing is not permitted.
+Rifles that are presented on the firing mound are not to be sighted, aimed, handled or fired while the markers gallery flag is raised. - (2) If the CRO is required to undertake another role or has to leave the range a replacement CRO is to be appointed to allow live firing to continue.

+- (3) If a replacement CRO is not available, the live firing activity is to cease and not resume until a replacement CRO is appointed - (4) Due to safety requirements a CRO may not fire on the range while holding the appointment of CRO.